-Pulsation Model - The mathematical model of the flow dynamics is as important as the calculation of the gas properties.
-Different computer programs are available for simulating pressure pulsations in reciprocating compressor installations.
+The mathematical model of the flow dynamics is as important as the calculation of the gas properties.
+There are different computer programs available for simulating pressure pulsations in reciprocating compressor installations.
 The programs fall into two basic groups.
 The first group is the first generation of programs that are based upon acoustic plane wave theory.
-These programs were developed in the 1970s and '80s to replace analog computers.
-These programs include many simplifying assumptions that enable the acoustic equations to be solved in the frequency domain.
+These programs were developed in the 1970s and 80s to replace analog computers.
+These programs include many simplifying assumptions which allow for the acoustic equations to be solved in the frequency domain.
 Thus, they are called Frequency Domain, or FD, programs.

-The second generation of pressure pulsation simulation programs started to be developed during the '90s.
-These programs used a more sophisticated model of the fluid dynamics and were able to consider nonlinearities and time-varying boundary conditions at the compressor cylinder valves.
+The second generation of pressure pulsation simulation programs started to be developed during the 1990s.
+These programs used a more sophisticated model of the fluid dynamics and were able to consider nonlinearities and time varying boundary conditions at the compressor cylinder valves.
 These programs simulate the fluid dynamics in the time domain and are commonly referred to as TD programs.

-TD pulsation analysis programs are much more sophisticated than the older FD-based programs and yield more accurate results.
-Also, the TD programs are able to calculate characteristics like dynamic pressure drop, which cannot be accurately determined by FD-based programs.
+TD pulsation analysis programs are much more sophisticated than the older FD based programs, yielding more accurate results.
+Also, the TD programs are able to calculate characteristics like dynamic pressure drop, which cannot be accurately determined by FD based programs.
 The main drawback to TD programs is the longer solution times.
-They require faster computer hardware and more advanced solvers.
+Faster computer hardware and more advanced solvers are required.

 The methodology used by the pulsation analysis program to analyze the reciprocating compressor system is also key to a successful design.
 Shaking forces are generated by pressure pulsations coupled with the piping geometry.
 These forces must be minimized to ensure vibrations are acceptable.
-API 618, 5th Edition includes guidelines for shaking forces from pressure pulsations on piping and pulsation bottles [1].
-However, other pulsation shaking forces must be evaluated that are not yet included in API 618.
+API 618 5th Edition^[1] includes guidelines for shaking forces from pressure pulsations on piping and pulsation bottles.
+However, there are other pulsation shaking forces that must be evaluated that are not yet included in API 618.
 One such force that Beta Machinery Analysis (Beta) has identified during many years of design and field experience is the shaking force acting between the pulsation bottle and the compressor cylinder, referred to as the cylinder shaking force.
-Figure 2 is a general arrangement drawing for a typical horizontal reciprocating compressor package showing this force.
-This shaking force is the result of the different pressure pulsation amplitudes and phases in the gas passage and pulsation bottle, and has been shown to cause excessive vertical vibration in horizontal compressors and, in some extreme cases, has caused failure of head end cylinder supports [2].
+Figure 2 is a general arrangement drawing force is the result of the different pressure pulsation amplitudes and phases in the gas passage and pulsation bottle and has been shown to cause excessive vertical vibration on horizontal compressors^[2] and, in some extreme cases, has caused failure of head end cylinder supports.
 This shaking force can also result in high vibration in vertical compressors, as shown in Case Study 2.